Nonasymptotic Oblivious Relaying and Variable-Length Noisy Lossy Source Coding: Related Works

 \subsection{Information Bottleneck Channel and Oblivious Relaying}

 The setting of oblivious relay processing~\cite{sanderovich2008communication, simeone2011codebook, aguerri2019capacity} was motivated by the architecture of modern communication networks (cloud radio access networks~\cite{peng2015fronthaul}), where access points are connected to a central server via rate-limited, error-free links.
 The scenario involving multiple oblivious relays was investigated by~\cite{sanderovich2008communication} (also see a $2$-cascaded-relays setting~\cite{ensan2021cloud}), while~\cite{simeone2011codebook} explored cases where encoders can switch among different codebooks and relay nodes have access to certain scheduling information.
 Driven by the lack of knowledge about codebooks, mismatched decoding at the decoder and mismatched compression at the relay were examined in~\cite{dikshtein2023mismatched}.
-In~\cite{wu2024achievable}, an achievable error exponent was derived.
-Furthermore, the results of oblivious relaying are closely tied to the information bottleneck problem~\cite{tishby2000information}, which has been extensively studied over the past two decades due to its strong connections to machine learning~\cite{zaidi2020information, goldfeld2020information, aguerri2019distributed}.
+For the information bottleneck channel, error exponents have been studied in~\cite{wu2024achievable} and~\cite{wu2026error}, where the former considers the channel under constant-composition codes through random generation of compress-forward codebooks, while the latter utilizes the type covering lemma~\cite{csiszar2011information} with refined analyses using the method of types.
+Furthermore, the results of oblivious relaying are closely tied to the information bottleneck problem~\cite{tishby2000information}, which has been extensively studied over the past two decades due to its strong connections to machine learning~\cite{zaidi2020information, goldfeld2020information}.
 The solution to the information bottleneck problem~\eqref{eq:ib_max} aligns with the capacity of the oblivious relay channel and also with the noisy lossy source coding problem~\cite{dobrushin1962information, witsenhausen1980indirect} under a logarithmic distortion function~\cite{courtade2013multiterminal}.